Insights:

 The future of language learning

-We’re confident that this is the future of language learning and that once you experience one of our live classes, conversation events or AI practice sessions, you’ll see why.
+We’re confident that immersive learning is the future of language training and that once you experience one of our live classes, conversation events or AI practice sessions, you’ll see why.